alvaromuir/adobelivestream/vespa/README.md

 ## Synopsis
 #### v 1.0

-adobelivestream.vespa is vespa-based stream processing middleware for Adobe's [Analytics Live Streaming](https://marketing.adobe.com/developer/documentation/analytics-live-stream/overview-1) built on top of the [adobelivestream-collector API](https://onestash.verizon.com/users/v603497/repos/adobelivestream/browse/collector), with the option to run as command-line application.
+adobelivestream.spark is spark-based stream processing middleware for Adobe's [Analytics Live Streaming](https://marketing.adobe.com/developer/documentation/analytics-live-stream/overview-1) built on top of the [adobelivestream-collector API](https://onestash.verizon.com/users/v603497/repos/adobelivestream/browse/collector), with the option to run as command-line application.
 As with the collector, required parameters are passed in via parameters